KSJaay/Alita/README.md

 ## Features of Alita
 We wanted to create a bot which can basically do anything you want it to do (kinda).
 Discord has some restrictions so we won't be able to create everything we wanted to :).
 But we want to add a ton of features that will be helpful in your server.
 This bot is also created so you guys can learn more about discord.js and how to use it.

+## Installation guide
+For more information on how to get the bot up and running check out our [Installation guide](https://ksjaay.gitbook.io/alitabot/)

 ## Support Server
 If you need any help check out our support server and we'll be happy to help you.
 But please **DO NOT PING OUR SUPPORT TEAM** they don't know much about the code so they won't be able to help you.